How to write a great LinkedIn profile

 Why do Virtual Assistants need a LinkedIn profile?

-• Because the point of LinkedIn is to act as a place where people can do business with each other.
+• Because the purpose of LinkedIn is to act as a place where people can do business with one another.

-• You can write loads more on your LinkedIn profile than you could ever fit in a CV – not that freelancers actually need a CV anymore.
+• You can write a lot more on your LinkedIn profile than you can fit in a CV or website.

-• You can gather a ton of testimonials.
+• You can gather amass a large number of testimonials.

-• You can support your profile with other forms of media such as videos, documents and featured links.
+• You can support your offering with other forms of media, such as videos, documents and featured links.

 • You get to show exactly what you do, how you do it, who you do it for and why someone would benefit from hiring you.